equalitie/Caislean/doc/roles_list.md

 # Overview of the roles

-For each role there is a specific documentation file in the role-doc/ directory, with detailed explanations, required manual steps and all available variables.
+For each role there is a specific documentation file in the `role-doc` directory, with detailed explanations, required manual steps and all available variables.

 Several roles depend on the presence of other ones within the same playbook in